 Here is a photo of the library before and after:

 I am so grateful for the enthusiastic volunteers on both projects that helped me paint the ground.
 Painting the ground helps integrate the wall art into the surrounding environment and adds playfulness and surprise.
-So does the peek of dragon’s tail on the left side, and the mouse scurrying into a crack in the wall.
+So does the peek of the dragon’s tail on the left side, and the mouse scurrying into a crack in the wall.

-I probably sound like a broken record at this point, but it is truly a privilege to do this work; to play the role of the wizard, transforming plain environments into playful, creative and human centered spaces.
+I probably sound like a broken record at this point, but it is truly a privilege to do this work; to play the role of the wizard, transforming plain environments into playful, creative and human-centered spaces.

 Thanks for playing along.